Matthew A. Swain, Chief

 The Police officer on patrol can be accessed by phone.
 A portable cellular phone is carried after hours and when activated receives incoming calls to 367-4157.

 Additionally, there are nine auto-dial emergency phones on outdoor pedestals located throughout the campus that automatically dial 911 when the receiver is picked up.
-The 911 Emergency Center is instructed to notify both the City Police and Campus Police of any calls received from these campus phones.
+The 911 Emergency Center is instructed to notify both the City of Fairmont Police Department and Campus Police of any calls received from these campus phones.